Think Twice Before Attaching That Large File

 What is the format?

-For example, not everyone has MS Publisher, Excel, or PowerPoint (extremely large files).
+For example, not everyone has MS Publisher, Excel, or PowerPoint (huge files).
 If the other side does not have PowerPoint, you’ve just used their possibly limited resources to send a file they cannot open.

 File Size of Graphics

-When it comes to graphics and photos (right off your digital camera), just assume the files are gargantuan because they are.
+Regarding graphics and photos (right off your digital camera), just assume the files are gargantuan because they are.
+Large than necessary for the average person to just view.

 Whether the files are for business or personal matters, you need to compress either the file’s size with one of the many compression utilities available or reduce the physical dimensions of the graphic or photo.